noxonsu/unifactory/README.md

-Triger release.
 White Label Exchange Solution based on uniswap.org's sources.
 Set up your commission from 0.05% to 20%. (we do not provide liquidity for this, if you don't want to provide liquidity please take a look on https://tools.onout.org/wallet/ )

 Admin can create own DEX.
 Add logo, change colors, use own domain name, add/edit token to tokenlist (main dropdown).